 Right or wrong, we all have to "fake it until you make it" to some extent.
 In the sales field, people learn what they call "scripts & dialogues".
 Salesmen found out what works and what doesn't, wrote down what works, and then teach everyone how to say it.
 You're meeting someone who is going to sell your home, get you on Google, advertise your product on social media, build your house, sell you a car...

 How much do they actually know, and how much are they just repeating scripts and dialogues?

-Can you tell the difference demonstration of knowledge and a recital of words?
-No wonder they call it a "listing presentation" in real estate 🙂
+Can you tell the difference between "demonstration" of knowledge and a "recital" of words?
+No wonder they call it a "listing presentation" in real estate :-)

 In my experience, nobody knows everything, has everything, or does everything.
 People who say they do, have a name: charlatans.